J-O-B/game-project/README.md

 Speech Recognition:

-* This project originally contained speech recognition which allowed a user to navigate, press buttons, fill out the contact form, and play (move blocks) using their voice.
+* This project originally contained speech recognition which allowed a user to navigate, press buttons, fill out the contact form, and play (i.e move a block left by saying "left") using their voice.
 This feature however only worked on Chrome, and was causing bugs when viewed on differnt browsers, so the decision was made to remove this feature.
+I now have a thorough understanding of this so I plan on implementing this as soon as it is more readily available on other browsers.

 ### <ins>**_Future Features:_**</ins>